CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 -----------------------

-The high-level neural network library of Keras integrates with TensorFlow's machine learning library to train complex model within Python's user-friendly framework.
-Largely, Keras models may be split into two types: **Sequential** which build linearly connected model layers, and **Functional** which build multiple interconnected layers in a complex system.
+The high-level neural network library of Keras integrates with TensorFlow's machine learning library to train complex models within Python's user-friendly framework.
+Keras models may be largely split into two types: **Sequential** which build linearly connected model layers, and **Functional** which build multiple interconnected layers in a complex system.
 More information on TensorFlow Keras model building is described by